 MCHC is short for mean corpuscular hemoglobin concentration.
-Simply put, this is the measurement of how much hemoglobin is inside one red blood cell.
+Simply put, this is the average concentration of hemoglobin inside a group of red blood cells

 A normal MCHC level for an adult is 31-37 grams per deciliter (g/dL).